-"Our region, the African continent, is well represented here and it pleases me to warmly acknowledge the participation of sister African countries and the African Diaspora in this very important event.
+"Our region, the African continent, is well represented here and it pleases me to warmly acknowledge the participation of sister African countries and the African Diaspora in this very important event

-Deputy Minister Mfeketo concluded by thanking the Kazakh Government for the opportunity to enjoy some of the offerings the two cultures had to offer and, in doing so, to celebrate 25 years of friendship and cooperation while looking forward to excellent relations in the next 25 years.
+Former Deputy Minister Mfeketo concluded by thanking the Kazakh Government for the opportunity to enjoy some of the offerings the two cultures had to offer and, in doing so, to celebrate 25 years of friendship and cooperation while looking forward to excellent relations in the next 25 years.

 The programme included performances of the Soweto String Quartet and drummers from South Africa, Danny and Daniel Petersen (father and son), holders of the Outstanding Achievement Award from former United States President, Barack Obama.

-DIPLOMACY 30TH ANNIVERSARY OF 1987 DAKAR CONFERENCE 30TH ANNIVERSARY OF 1987 DAKAR CONFERENCE | DIPLOMACY his year, we commemorate the 30th anniversary of the historic Dakar Conference.
+U outh Africa commemorated the 30th anniversary of the historic Dakar Conference in 2017.
 The conference, organised by the Institute for Democratic Alternatives for South Africa (IDASA), took place in Dakar, Senegal, from 9 to 12 July, 1987.
 The participants comprised 61 South Africans, of whom the majority were Afrikaans-speaking persons who had come from South Africa, and a 17-person delegation from the African National Congress (ANC).